Heartstopper (graphic novel): Premise

-Heartstopper tells the story of Charlie Spring and Nick Nelson, two British teenage boys who attend the fictional Truham Grammar School, as they meet and fall in love.
-The series explores teen LGBTQ romance, coming out, and dating.
-In later installments it touches on Mental Health, and sex.
-The series also follows the lives and relationships of their friends, many of whom are LGBTQ.
+Heartstopper tells the story of Charlie Spring and Nick Nelson, two British teenage boys who attend the fictional Truham Grammar School in Kent, as they meet and fall in love.
+The series explores teen LGBTQ romance and coming out, as well as mental health and sex in later installments.
+The story also follows the lives and relationships of Nick and Charlie's friends, many of whom are LGBTQ themselves.